fgahr/wuescrape/README.md

 NOTE: only 300 search results can be shown
 ```

-The 300 result limitation is -- sadly -- real for now due to the heavy use
+The 300 result limitation is currently real but may be resolved soon.
-of javascript in the way wuestudy handles search data.

 ## Output